Purpose

 Description

 This test is not covered by OHIP.
-There is a fee of $100.00 payable by cash or cheque at the time of the appointment.
+There is a fee of $110.00.

-Once your doctor has sent the referral, the Cardiac Imaging department will contact you directly to book an appointment.
+Once your doctor has sent the referral, the Cardiac Imaging department will contact you directly to book an appointment and provide payment details.
 Please make sure your contact information is accurate.

-If you feel symptoms such as dizziness, headache, or facial flushing or if you feel your heart starting to beat rapidly, you will be instructed to press a button on the monitor to take a manual blood pressure reading.
+If you feel symptoms such as dizziness, headache, rapid heartbeat, or facial flushing, you will be instructed to press a button on the monitor to take a manual blood pressure reading.

 You will be given a form to keep a diary of:

-At the end of the 24-hour period, turn off the monitor and bring it back to the Cardiac Imaging department.
-The recorded data will be reviewed by a specialist and a report will be sent to your doctor within 10 business days.
+At the end of the monitoring period, turn off the monitor and return the monitor and diary to the black Holter box located inside the main entrance of the University of Ottawa Heart Institute.
+The recorded data will be reviewed by a specialist, and a report will be sent to your doctor.
 Your doctor will discuss the results with you.

 Patient instructions

-When you arrive at the Heart Institute, please visit central registration in the front lobby.
-Then proceed to the S-Level and check in at the Cardiac Imaging reception desk.
+When you arrive at the Heart Institute, please visit central registration in the front lobby to register for your appointment.
+Proceed to the S-Level Cardiac Imaging waiting room and wait to be called by the technician.

 It is important to let the technician know if you are a shift worker so that the correct timing of the measurements can be programmed on the monitor.